lhh421/lessonslearned/Approaches-For-Building-An-App.md

  - Pros
    - Takes hybrid approach but lets you integrate with the hardware of the phone a bit more
    - Can use a single code base across all platforms (e.g., Android, iOS)
-   - Requires less customization for different platforms (e.g., Android, iOS)
+   - Requires less customization for different platforms
  - Cons
    - Offers less flexibiltiy with UX / UI
    - Has a bit of a lag time for native hardware features